SSL Certificate email-based Domain Validation

 Table of Contents

-In order to issue an SSL certificate, the Certificate Authority has to validate the authenticity of the certificate order to ensure the request is legitimate and comes from an authorized owner of the domain.
+To issue an SSL certificate, the Certificate Authority has to validate the authenticity of the certificate order to ensure the request is legitimate and comes from an authorized owner of the domain.
 This process is called domain validation.

 The goal of validation is to ensure the authenticity of a certificate order before issuing a new certificate.
 Specifically, before issuing the certificate, the Certificate Authority must be sure the domain listed in the certificate is registered and someone with admin rights is aware of and approves the certificate request.

-The domain validation is a mandatory step, the Certificate Authority will not issue the certificate if the order has not been validated.
+The domain validation is a mandatory step.
+The Certificate Authority will not issue the certificate if the order has not been validated.

 The process